Terms of Business

 It is impossible to predict whether research will produce the desired results.
 Because I put in the work, I have to charge for the time spent, even if I draw a blank.

 Family history is not for the easily shocked.
 If you do not wish to learn uncomfortable information about your ancestors then it is best not to start researching them.
 Many families have a skeleton in their closet and I have blogged about my own black sheep.
-The APG Code of Ethics prevents me "withholding, suppressing, or knowingly misquoting or misinterpreting sources or data", so if I find such information I must report it.
+Professional ethics require me to report such information if I find it.

 All factual information in my research reports can be freely used but, under British law, copyright in the report as a whole belongs to me.
 I am happy for clients to share my work privately but do ask that you seek my agreement if you want to publish what I have written, including online.
 This is to protect my intellectual property - the way in which I have conducted my research, the discoveries I have made and how I have structured my analysis and arguments.
 Without copyright, someone could pass my work off as their own and take credit for it.
 They could also benefit financially.
 Copyright also protects my professional reputation, as without it someone could alter my work whilst attributing it to me.
 Others might then judge me to be a poor researcher on the basis of what I had supposedly written.

 My preferred method of payment is by direct bank transfer into my account.
 I also accept sterling cheques.
 I regret that I am unable to accept bank transfers or cheques in currencies other than sterling and ask my overseas clients to pay by PayPal.
-This is subject to an additional 5% charge to cover PayPal fees.
-Depending on the costs of research and location of the client, I may ask for payment before work begins.
+This is subject to an additional 5% charge to cover the cost of currency exchange.